meganthehorse/CS7810/Minutes/MeetingMinutes04.md

     - solution y is from elliptical function f on args a b c
     - fill in self-created excel sheet with above function.
 New dataset based on an orbit function
 - schedule/time investment discussion

+- PROV-O of measurable and observable properties
+- Find formula to calculate distanceFromEarth
+- Dataset